 The first step in the process of restoring your dentition with dentures often is to make an immediate denture.
 An immediate denture, as its name implies, is a denture inserted immediately after teeth removal.
 It makes the transition to dentures less noticeable and also helps keep you performing everyday functions, like chewing and speaking.

 Immediate Denture Treatment

-Immediate dentures are made using your mouth as a model.
-First, the dentist will take an accurate impression of the upper and lower arches of your mouth and establish a bite that best resembles your original bite.
-The dentist will also help you select the shape and colour of the denture teeth and gums.
-This impression is then sent to the dental laboratory.
+An immediate denture is a prosthetic to replace your teeth right after their removal.
+First, the dentist will take an accurate impression of the upper and lower arches of your mouth and establish a bite that best resembles your original teeth.
+The dentist will also help you select the shape and color of the denture teeth and gums.

 During the next visit, the dentist will adjust your bite, test your speech and check the appearance and functionality of the denture teeth and gums.
 Sometimes it is necessary to repeat this step to ensure that everything is just right.